SQUAMOUS CELL CARCINOMA

 Signs & Symptoms

-• Any new sore or raised region over an old ulcer or scar
+- A new sore or raised area that forms within an old scar or ulcer

-• Any scaly, rough patch on the lips that could develop into an open sore
+- A scaly or rough patch on the lips that may become an open sore

-• A reddish rough sore or patch inside the mouth
+- A reddish, rough patch inside the mouth

 Features of Each Subtype